May 24, 2022

 One of the small pleasures of an IRL event is that mid-morning coffee break.
 After a few hours of heavy programming, you get to kick back with gourmet coffee you’d never stock at home, hear a relatively lighter talk and decompress.
 Virtual events often don’t fill this void, giving your sponsors a chance to surprise and delight.

-On BigMarker, sponsors can host a coffee break session within its own chat room within the virtual event lounge.
+On BigMarker, sponsors can host a coffee break session within its own chat room in the virtual event lounge.
 In that room, sponsors can give attendees a promo code, then direct attendees to an external delivery site to claim the free meal.
 This gives attendees an unexpected IRL treat while also giving sponsors an additional touchpoint.

 From the Virtual Event Sponsorship Guidebook: “Between sessions, have a sponsor moderate a discussion or networking event.
 Keep it to thought leadership and nix any selling, presentations, or monologues.
 Have a few topics teed up that play to your moderator/sponsor’s area of expertise.
 As an added touch, have attendees pre-register for the event (lead generation) so the sponsor can have coffee and pastries delivered to their house.”